abm-77/neo/README.md

 However, when I wanted to begin gaining experience working with compilers, I found it very hard to find open-source projects that were easy to hack on.
 There are a plethora of amazing and fully-featured compiler projects out there.
 The main issue I found was finding an easy way to contribute to them.
-Some have great documentation and communities, but it is still undeniably difficult to just jump into someone else's projects.
+Some have great documentation and communities, but, as with most open-source projects, the "good first issue" tags are not very well maintained.
-And, as with most open-source projects, the "good first issue" tags are not very well maintained.

 All that being said, I figured I'd just make my own compiler for my own language.
 While it won't be nearly as good or fully-featured as those other compilers, it's essentially for me to a) get more experience, b) learn more about compilers, and c) have an artifact of my work.